slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On leverage

+Leverage is a force multiplier for your judgement.

 > *'Give me a lever long enough, and a place to stand, and I will move the earth.' -- Archimedes*

+> *'The greatest shortcoming of the human race is our inability to understand the exponential function.' -- Albert Allen Bartlett*

 <!--
-	on scaling
-What works at a small scale (say, a Utopian community), loses its effectiveness as it scales.
+on scaling: What works at a small scale (say, a Utopian community), loses its effectiveness as it scales.
 Everything has a breakpoint.
 Their cheating had a small individual effect initially, so it went unnoticed.
 But the follow-on effect to individual cheating is group cheating, and the utopian goal of To each according to his need, from each according to his ability had the effect of expanding everyone's needs and shrinking their ability, aided by envy and reciprocation effects.

 The power of compounding: you can achieve anything, if you stop trying to do everything.

-> *'The greatest shortcoming of the human race is our inability to understand the exponential function.' -- Albert Allen Bartlett*

 Fortunes require leverage.
 Business leverage comes from capital, people, and products with no marginal cost of replication (code and media).
 Capital means money.
 To raise money, apply your specific knowledge, with accountability, and show resulting good judgment.